MCP for Tasks and CRM

 Turn on MCP access in Tooling Studio

-Once your workspace has access, open Settings -> Account -> AI, then turn on MCP access.
-This is the switch that allows external AI apps to connect at all.
+Open Settings -> Account -> AI, then turn on MCP access.
+This account switch is what allows external AI apps to connect to Tooling Studio.

 2